DarksideDevelopments/darkside-tech-test/README.md

 Furthermore, strive to achieve a clear separation of concerns between the various components of your solution.
 Utilizing the MVC pattern, for instance, can facilitate this separation.

+If Docker is not utilized, your application should retrieve and store data by reading from and writing to a file on disk, instead of utilizing a relational or NoSQL solution for the datastore.

 ## The Deliverable

 * A .zip / git repository link (with access)